-- Camilla Benbow, Patricia and Rhodes Hart Dean of Education and Human Development, Office of the Dean, Peabody College;
+- Camilla Benbow, Patricia & Rhodes Hart Dean of Education & Human Development

-- William Collins, Terence E. Adderley Jr. Professor of Economics, College of Arts and Science;
+- Bill Collins, Terence E. Adderley, Jr. Professor of Economics

-- Susan Guttentag, Julia Carell Stadler Chair in Pediatrics, School of Medicine;
+- Susan Guttentag, Julia Carell Stadler Chair in Pediatrics

-- Nancy King, Lee S. and Charles A. Speir Chair in Law, Law School;
+- Nancy King, Lee S. and Charles A. Speir Professor of Law